alexb997/design_patterns/Behavioral Patterns Exercises/ObserverPatternExample/ReadMe.md

 This project demonstrates the **Observer Pattern** with additional features, including filtering news by type, daily digests, and personalized messages.
 The Observer Pattern allows objects (subscribers) to observe and react to changes in another object (news agency) without tightly coupling the objects.

+## Features

+- **News Categorization**: Subscribers can subscribe to specific categories of news, such as Sports, Politics, Entertainment, or General.
+- **Daily Digest**: Special subscribers (e.g., DailyDigestSubscriber) can receive a summary of all the news published at the end of the day.
+- **Personalized Messages**: The NewsAgency can send personalized messages to individual subscribers.

 ## Project Structure

+- `src/news/`: Contains the news-related classes.
-- `src/news/NewsType.java`: Enum defining categories of news (e.g., Sports, Politics, Entertainment).
+  - `NewsType.java`: Enum defining categories of news (e.g., Sports, Politics, Entertainment).
-- `src/news/NewsAgency.java`: Concrete implementation of a news agency that manages and notifies subscribers.
+  - `NewsAgency.java`: Manages subscribers and publishes news.
+- `src/subscribers/`: Contains all subscriber classes.
-- `src/subscribers/Subscriber.java`: Interface for all types of subscribers.
+  - `Subscriber.java`: Interface for all subscriber types.
-- `src/subscribers/EmailSubscriber.java`: Concrete implementation of a subscriber receiving updates via email.
+  - `EmailSubscriber.java`: A concrete subscriber for receiving email notifications.
-- `src/subscribers/SmsSubscriber.java`: Concrete implementation of a subscriber receiving updates via SMS.
+  - `SmsSubscriber.java`: A concrete subscriber for receiving SMS notifications.
-- `src/subscribers/DailyDigestSubscriber.java`: Concrete implementation of a subscriber receiving a daily summary of news.
+  - `DailyDigestSubscriber.java`: A special subscriber for receiving a daily digest of news.
-- `src/Main.java`: Entry point to demonstrate subscribing, unsubscribing, and receiving news updates.
+- `src/Main.java`: The entry point of the application to demonstrate the Observer Pattern in action.

 ## How to Run